Swellies Surf Guide Part 2- The Flood

 I like… it as a way to climb around the top of the island.

 NOTE: If you are climbing this section later in the tide be aware of the vents in the fish trap wall.
-These form a hazard even when covered – stay clear.
+These form a life-threatening hazard even when covered – stay well clear!

 9. Swelly Rock Wave*